vian21/eshop/README.md

 ### 3. Create an Admin user

-In order to create an admin user: first change the default admin credentials in '**/modules/createadmin.php**'
+In order to create an admin user:
+1. Goto '**/modules/createadmin.php**'.
+2. First enable the file .
+3. Then change credentials if need be.

 ```php
 <?php